psytraxx/mario-clock-rs/README.md

     - `mario.rs` - Mario sprite implementation

 Each component is designed to work independently, communicating through Embassy channels and signals.
 The display system uses a double-buffering approach with DMA transfers for smooth updates, while the clock logic runs on a separate core to ensure consistent timing.

+## Architecture & Design Decisions

+### Time Management Strategy

+This project uses a **one-shot NTP synchronization** approach optimized for power efficiency:

+1. **Startup Phase:**
+   - WiFi is enabled and connects to the configured network
+   - NTP client synchronizes with `pool.ntp.org`
+   - Current time is written to the RTC (PCF8563) via I2C
+   - WiFi is immediately shutdown and resources are freed

+2. **Runtime Phase:**
+   - Time is maintained by the RTC chip (battery-backed)
+   - No WiFi active = lower power consumption
+   - Time persists across device reboots
+   - RTC drift is typically < 5 seconds/month

+**Why not continuous WiFi?**
+- **Power efficiency**: WiFi consumes ~160mA when active vs <1mA when off
+- **Simplicity**: No need to handle reconnections or network failures during operation
+- **Reliability**: RTC provides accurate time even if WiFi is unavailable

+**When to re-sync:**
+- Manual device reset
+- Significant time drift noticed (months of continuous operation)
+- Could be extended to periodic sync (daily/weekly) if power budget allows

+### Dual-Core Architecture

+The ESP32-S3's dual cores are utilized for maximum performance:

+**Core 0 (Protocol Core):**
+- Main application logic
+- WiFi and network stack
+- NTP synchronization
+- Minimal activity after startup

+**Core 1 (Application Core):**
+- High-priority: HUB75 display driver with DMA
+- Low-priority: Clock face rendering and sprite updates
+- Runs independently from Core 0
+- Ensures smooth 60+ FPS display refresh

+This separation ensures the display never stutters due to network operations.

 ## Contributing